-- (a) Governing Law: The Notes, the Coupons and the Talons and any non-contractual obligations arising out of or in connection with them are governed by, and shall be construed in accordance with, Dutch law. - (b) Jurisdiction: The courts of Amsterdam, The Netherlands, are to have jurisdiction to settle any disputes that may arise out of or in connection with any Notes, Coupons or Talons and accordingly any legal action or proceedings arising out of or in connection with any Notes, Coupons or Talons ("Proceedings") may be brought in such courts.
-The Issuer irrevocably submits to the jurisdiction of the courts of Amsterdam, The Netherlands, and waives any objection to Proceedings in such courts on the ground of venue or on the ground that the Proceedings have been brought in an inconvenient forum.
-These submissions are made for the benefit of each of the holders of the Notes, Coupons and Talons and shall not affect the right of any of them to take Proceedings in any other court of competent jurisdiction nor shall the taking of Proceedings in one or more jurisdictions preclude the taking of Proceedings in any other jurisdiction (whether concurrently or not).
+- (a) Governing Law: The Notes, the Coupons and the Talons and any non-contractual obligations arising out of or in connection with them are governed by, and shall be construed in accordance with, Dutch law. - (b) Jurisdiction: The courts of Amsterdam, The Netherlands, are to have jurisdiction to settle any disputes that may arise out of or in connection with any Notes, Coupons or Talons and accordingly any legal action or proceedings arising out of or in connection with any Notes, Coupons or Talons (including any dispute as to their existence, validity, interpretation, performance, breach or termination or the consequences of their nullity and any dispute relating to any non-contractual obligations arising out of or in connection with the Notes and/or the Coupons and/or Talons) and accordingly submits to the exclusive jurisdiction of the courts of Amsterdam, the Netherlands.
+This submission is made for the exclusive benefit of the Noteholders, Couponholders or Talonholders and shall not affect their right to take such action or bring such proceedings in any court of a Member State under the Brussels Ia Regulation (in accordance with Chapter II, Sections 1 and 2 thereof) or a State that is a party to the Lugano II Convention (in accordance with Title II, Sections 1 and 2 thereof).